Fulke Johnson Houghton

-Richard Fulke Johnson Houghton (born 1940) is a British retired Thoroughbred racehorse trainer.
+Richard Fulke Johnson Houghton (9 May 1940 – 13 February 2025) was a British Thoroughbred racehorse trainer.
 He trained over 1,200 winners in a career which lasted from 1961 until 2006.
 The best of his horses included Ribocco, Ribero, Habitat, Rose Bowl, Ile de Bourbon and Double Form.

 Background

-Johnson Houghton was born in 1940 to the trainer Gordon Johnson Houghton and his wife Helen.
+Johnson Houghton was born on 9 May 1940 in Malpas, Cheshire, to the trainer Gordon Johnson Houghton and his wife Helen.
 He was named after his mother's twin brother Fulke Walwyn.
 Johnson Houghton was educated at Eton College before working as an assistant trainer in Britain and France.
 When Gordon Johnson Houghton died in 1952 Helen took over the Woodway stable at Blewbury in Berkshire but under Jockey Club rules, women were not allowed to hold a training licence.
 She therefore managed the yard through assistants including Charles Jerdein and Peter Walwyn.
 When Walwyn set up his own stable in 1961 the 20-year-old Fulke, then working on a cattle farm in Australia, was recalled to England to take over the licence at Woodway.